securitytxt/security-txt/draft-foudil-securitytxt.md

 use in security.txt files, defined by this specification.

-New registrations or updates MUST be published in accordance with the "Specification Required" guidelines as described in section 4.6 of
+New registrations or updates MUST be published in accordance with the "Expert Review" guidelines as described in section 4.5 of
 {{?RFC8126}}.
 Any new field thus registered is considered optional by this specification unless a new version of this specification is published.